MoseyByrne/my-first-webpage/README.md

 ## Description

-Two webpages that show my favorite things, and my first webpage.
-They were all made with instructions from Epicodus and uses HTML, and CSS.
+A webpage made with instructions from Epicodus and uses HTML, and CSS.
 This README is also part of Epicodus lesson on how to create READMEs and use Markdown.